General Top Tips to help you with your journey when you emigrate to Australia

 Well hello there Gosh it’s quiet on the news front at the moment.
 In fact so quiet that the only Australian Immigration news appearing in my customised Google news feed references the fact that Australian Immigration may linked to drinking dry spell.
 Serious news indeed!!

-To be fair this is pretty big news for […]
+To be fair this is pretty big news for the […]

 If you’re an engineer looking to emigrate to Australia, then you are probably in the process of writing your Competency Demonstration Report.
 We’ve already uploaded a number of CDR templates to our site, however we thought that you may also find the attached document of interest.

-The engineer competency evaluation guide essentially details the qualities that an […]
+The engineer competency evaluation guide essentially details the qualities that an engineer […]

 There are a diverse range of skills in demand within Australia and if your one of the lucky ones who holds one of these skills, making the move down under can, for you be that little bit easier.

 Following our Australia mining jobs article we thought we’d provide another article covering one of the most popular professions used by people looking to use their skillset to help them secure a place in Australia:

 Nursing Jobs in Australia

 If you are currently working as a nurse in your home country and you’re looking to immigrate to Australia then you are in luck.